 Five Interesting Facts About Corrosion Tests

-1. Accelerated Corrosion test mainly evaluates products like metals, coated materials, plastics, and woods to corrosive conditions.
+1. Accelerated Corrosion test mainly evaluates products like metals, coated materials, plastics, and wood in corrosive conditions.
 The test methods involve exposing the specimens to continuous salt spray for a pre-determined period.
 Some standards for accelerated tests are ISO 16151 and ASTM B117.

-2. Accelerated Corrosion test subjects the specimen to longer periods and does not accurately reproduce the conditions that automotive components are subject to, in the real-world.
-For example: accelerated tests simulate either continuous wet or dry conditions, whereas in the real-world, automotive parts might be only subjected to these conditions for a period of time.
+2. Accelerated Corrosion test subjects the specimen to extended periods and does not accurately reproduce the conditions to which automotive components are subjected in the real world.
+For example, accelerated tests simulate either continuous wet or dry conditions, whereas in the real world, automotive parts are often subjected to these conditions for only a limited period.
 Also Salt Spray tests have a high salt concentration than real-world situations and automotive parts, in real-world, can be subjected to salts other than just NaCl.

-3. Cycling Corrosion test mainly focusses on accelerating the real-world corrosion failures.
-These tests evaluate products like metals, coated materials, plastics, and woods for the different environments that can be found in nature.
-The standard for Cycling Corrosion test is SAE J2334.
+3. Cyclic Corrosion test mainly focuses on accelerating the real-world corrosion failures.
+These tests evaluate products such as metals, coated materials, plastics, and woods for the various environments found in nature.
+The standard for the Cyclic Corrosion test is SAE J2334.

-4. In Cycling Corrosion test, the correlation co-efficient between lab test results and real-world condition results is better than in Accelerated Corrosion test.
+4. In the Cyclic Corrosion Test, the correlation coefficient between lab test results and real-world condition results is better than in the Accelerated Corrosion test.

-5. Cyclic Corrosion test, like in SAE J2334, simulates real situations like continuous cycling of humid, salt, and dry stage.
-To produce this standard, SAE ran a series of tests in the most corrosive environments of North America for 5 years and then, measured the performance of materials.
-The results were then statistically analyzed, which offered the best correlation to real-world results.
+5. The Cyclic Corrosion Test, as specified in SAE J2334, simulates real-world situations involving continuous cycling through humid, salt, and dry stages.
+To establish this standard, SAE conducted a series of tests in the most corrosive environments in North America over a five-year period, measuring the performance of the materials.
+The results were then statistically analyzed, yielding the best correlation with real-world outcomes.

 LabTest Certification Inc. is an accredited certification body, testing laboratory and inspection agency that can provide global product certification to help manufacturers meet expected market regulations.